 My wheelhouse is prayer, the interior life, and all other aspects of Catholic spirituality.
 My heroes include Teresa of Avila, John of the Cross, Fr.
 Garrigou-Lagrange, and Fr.
 Jean Pierre de Cassaude…along with a host of other spiritual greats.
 (I named my first son after St. John Paul II, though we call him Jack so as to not confuse anyone.)

 My driving passion is to ignite a fire within people’s hearts for holiness.
 And I don’t just talk about prayer and spirituality, I teach how to do them – how to go deeper.
 I’m very practical.

 I also have a deep background in Sacred Scripture.
 In fact, I’m the host of the Journey Through Scripture video Bible study series, a program from the St. Paul Center.
 I’m a firm believer, along with Pope Benedict XVI, that Scripture is the “soul of theology.”
 I mix a lot of the Bible into my talks.

 My Most Requested Talks

 Below are a list of some of my most requested keynote presentations, which can be combined when multiple talks are requested.
 I’ve written my talks so that they easily build off of one another when I’m giving multiple talks at one event.
-If given enough time, I can also craft custom presentations upon request.
 I have other talks in addition to what you see below.